trustcrypto/documentation-theme-jekyll/pages/mydoc/faq.md

                         <div id="collapseSeven" class="panel-collapse collapse">
                             <div class="panel-body">
                                 Plausible deniability is only good if you are in a country where your worst case scenario is that you will be fined for using encryption.
 If someone is holding a gun to your head or there is risk of torture plausible deniability is pretty much useless.
 For more information on why see this <a href="https://en.wikipedia.org/wiki/Rubber-hose_cryptanalysis">https://en.wikipedia.org/wiki/Rubber-hose_cryptanalysis</a>.<br><br>

-If you think an adversary has the resources to decap a chip and inspect the contents with an electron microscope, or equivalent method, and is willing to spend these resources to obtain your passwords, then this implementation of plausible deniability would be defeated as there is no tamper respondent enclosure surrounding the device.
-Keep in mind that this is not a limitation of OnlyKey, this type of sophisticated attack if successful may be used to compromise the data of all commercial security devices including tokens and smartcards even the ones that claim their device is "Tamper Proof" there is no such thing when it comes to physical security.
                             </div>
                         </div>
                     </div>